Learn the Real Story of Paul Revere’s Ride on a Walking Boston Tour

 Henry Wadsworth Longfellow’s poem “Paul Revere’s Ride” first appeared in print in a Boston newspaper on December 18, 1860; later in the January 1861 issue of The Atlantic Monthly; and finally in Tales of a Wayside Inn in the fall of 1863.
 The text for this recording is The Landlord’s Tale and was taken from a 1915 printing of Tales of a Wayside Inn.
 “Paul Revere’s Ride” is read by award-winning narrator Phil Rosenthal.

 You can learn more about the events of April 18-19, 1775 on a Walking Boston private tour.
-There are three tour options for 2024.
-Participants taking the 4.5-hour or 5.5-hour versions will tour inside the Paul Revere House complex and view the Midnight Ride exhibit as Ben brings the actual events to life through storytelling and art.
+There are three tour options for 2025.
+Participants taking the 4.5-hour or 5.5-hour versions will tour inside the Paul Revere House complex and view the Midnight Ride exhibit as Ben brings the actual events to life through dramatic storytelling.
 Ben even shares images of the original letter Paul Revere wrote to Rachel after his ride.

 Field Trip for School Groups